Peekaey/Miori/README.md

 </details>

 ## How to use
-1. Complete parameters of appsettings.json (An example of the config/parameters required can be found in ShoukoV2.DiscordBot/appsettings.Development.json)
+1. Complete parameters of appsettings.json (An example of the config/parameters required can be found in Miori.DiscordBot/appsettings.Development.json)
 2. Start the application with ```dotnet build``` then ```dotnet run```
 3. Authenticate with the Spotify/Anilist api by using the requesting the authorisation url through the discord bot commands
 4. After authentication, endpoints are ready to be used

 ## Docker
-1. Build the docker image with ```docker build -t shouko-v2:latest .```
+1. Build the docker image with ```docker build -t miori:latest .```
 2. Start the container with command:
 <details>
   <summary>